-Here’s the results, beginning with countries that tackle a hangover head on, and tapering to those that extract penance.
+Here are the results, beginning with countries that tackle a hangover head-on, and tapering to those that extract penance.

 You’re in luck if you happen to have a hangover in Russia.
 With the options available, your hangover might fly away like a swift wind over the icy steppe.
 The most popular remedy is of course the simplest: more vodka.

 Necessity being the mother of invention, though, Russia offers a slew of other remedies: brine from pickled cucumbers, sauerkraut, or tomatoes; kefir (Russian yogurt); buttermilk; tomato, orange, or cranberry juice; mint tea, tea with lemon, marigold tea, strong black tea with sugar; coffee; Coca Cola; LOTS of water.